CiscoDevNet/webex-contact-center-widget-starter/CONTRIBUTING.md

 ## What is this repo?

-This repo can be forked as a base for your Webex Contact Center widget or simply used as a reference material .
+This repo can be forked as a base for your Webex Contact Center widget or simply used as reference material.
 Feel free to treat this as a boilerplate project.

 ## Keep in touch with the team